camunda/camunda-docs/versioned_docs/version-8.4/guides/create-account.md

 ![login](./img/login.png)

-After login, select the 9-dot icon in the upper-left corner, and select Console.
-You'll see the console overview page.
-This is the central place to manage your clusters, and the diagrams and forms you want to deploy to Camunda 8.
+After login, select the square-shaped **Camunda components** icon in the upper-left corner, and select Console to view the Console overview page.
+This is the central place to manage the clusters, diagrams, and forms you want to deploy to Camunda 8.

 ![overview-home](./img/home.png)